brucland/RP2040/PIO/README.md

 The assembly language:
 ------------------------
 See C-SDK manual, section 3.4.
+The PIO has a total of nine instructions:
+*JMP, WAIT, IN, OUT, PUSH, PULL, MOV, IRQ, and SET*
 Program memory is only 32 insetructions long, but each instruction can have several simultaneous effects, including a variable delay after execution (for pulse length trimming), the ability to set/clear a group of pins(side-set), and, of course, the main opcode function.
 Some instructions can also be set up to auto-pull or auto-push the i/o FIFOs at the same time they perform other functions.
 An extra SPI channel takes